topology.wh — complete example

 A .wh file is a declarative YAML topology definition — the Dockerfile of agentic infrastructure.

-# topology.wh — minimal working example
+# topology.wh — complete example

 api_version: wheelhouse.dev/v1